 In one case, a 14-year-old girl developed erosions on her nose after applying several drops of apple cider vinegar to remove two moles, based on a protocol she’d seen on the internet (

 In another, a 6-year-old boy with multiple health problems developed leg burns after his mother treated his leg infection with apple cider vinegar (18).

 There are also several anecdotal reports online of burns caused by applying apple cider vinegar to the skin.

-There have been reports of skin burns occurring in response to treating moles and infections with apple cider vinegar.
+There have been reports of skin burns occurring in response to attempts to treat moles and infections with apple cider vinegar.

 7. Drug interactions

 A few medications may interact with apple cider vinegar:

-- Diabetes medication: People who take insulin or insulin-stimulating medications and vinegar may experience dangerously low blood sugar or potassium levels.
+- Diabetes medication.
+People who take insulin or insulin-stimulating medications and consume vinegar may experience dangerously low blood sugar or potassium levels.

-- Digoxin (Lanoxin): This medication lowers your blood potassium levels.
-Taking it in combination with apple cider vinegar could lower potassium too much.
+- Digoxin (Lanoxin).
+This medication lowers your blood potassium levels.
+Taking it in combination with apple cider vinegar could lower your potassium too much.

-- Certain diuretic drugs: Some diuretic medications cause the body to excrete potassium.
-To prevent potassium levels from dropping too low, these drugs shouldn’t be consumed with large amounts of vinegar.
+- Certain diuretic drugs.
+Some diuretic medications cause your body to excrete potassium.
+To prevent potassium levels from dropping too low, do not consume these drugs with large amounts of vinegar.

 Most people can safely consume reasonable amounts of apple cider vinegar by following these general guidelines:

-- Limit your intake: Start with a smaller amount and gradually work up to a maximum of 2 tablespoons (30 ml) per day, depending on your personal tolerance.
+- Limit your intake.
+Start with a small amount and gradually work up to a maximum of 2 tablespoons (30 mL) per day, diluted in water, depending on your personal tolerance.